AlUla Travel Guide: Hegra, Dadan, and the Ancient Nabataean Landscape

 See the full Hegra guide for detailed information on the tombs and what to expect.

-AlUla’s natural landscape is as striking as its heritage.
-Elephant Rock (Jabal Al-Fil) — a huge sandstone formation shaped like an elephant — is a short drive from the town and lit dramatically at night.
-The Harrat Uwayrid lava fields to the north offer a stark, otherworldly landscape.
-The AlUla desert is the setting for the Winter at Tantora festival’s outdoor concerts, which take place against the backdrop of the Nabataean cliffs.
+The Harrat Uwayrid lava fields to the north of AlUla offer a stark, otherworldly landscape — dark basalt against the sandstone palette of the valley.
+The AlUla desert provides the setting for the Winter at Tantora festival’s outdoor concerts (December–March), which take place against the backdrop of the Nabataean cliffs.

 Where to Stay